What sort of person makes a claim?

 Personal Injury Myths

-Despite what is reported is the newspapers, personal injury claims are not a windfall.
+Despite what is sometimes said, personal injury claims are not a windfall.
 If you win, you are compensated for financial losses and awarded something for pain and suffering.
 The awards are in many cases not that generous: for example, the maximum guideline figure for a broken leg is around £7000, unless it is a particularly complicated or long lasting fracture.

 Most personal injury lawyers do not take on frivolous or silly cases, because under no win no fee arrangements we don’t get paid if we lose the case.
 So if I take your case on, it is because I think you will win.